allarassemjonathan/Fatigue_Detection_algorithm/README.md

 ## Learning the parameters of the mixture of Gaussian

 We use the Expectation Maximization to learn the parameters.<br>
 1 - Randomly initialize the parameters of the two models (&mu; and &sigma;) as well as &pi; the parameter of the latent variable.
-Randomly initialize the 2xn vector  &#915; that will hold the conditional probabilities for the individual datapoints given the value of the latent Z.<br>
+Randomly initialize the 2xn vector  &gamma; that will hold the conditional probabilities for the individual datapoints given the value of the latent Z.<br>
 2 - Compute the new value of &Gamma; with the randomly generated model.<br>
 3 - Compute the new value for the mean and deviation of the two models.<br>
 4 - Compute the new value of the parameter of the latent &pi;.<br>